intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/self-attention.md

 1. Token id tensor: shape (batch, seqLen) with the word token indices in the vocabulary
 2. Position id tensor: shape (batch, seqLen) with positions in the sentence.

-Output are the states of Transformer layer and the pooled result of the first token.
+Output is a Table as well.

+1. The states of Transformer layer.
+2. The pooled output which processes the hidden state of the last layer with regard to the first token of the sequence.
+This would be useful for segment-level tasks.

 **With Default Embedding:**